top of page

 Thich Nhat Hanh

-Yes, it sucks, we cannot escape getting old and of course ageing.
-In reality, we are all terrified of getting old and those wrinkles, lines and sags are our mirrors and selfies way of reminding us of this fact.
-So this blog is going to talk about why our skin ages.
+Yes, it sucks; we cannot escape getting old and, of course, ageing.
+In reality, we are all terrified of getting old, and those wrinkles, lines and sags are our mirrors and selfies' way of reminding us of this fact.
+So, this blog is going to talk about why our skin ages.

 If you prefer to watch or listen, you can check out my video here (don't forget to subscribe):